gavinlyonsrepo/pic_16F18313_projects/projects/ultraservo/README.md

 If target is detected the servo is moved for a period.
 Max duty cycle ~10% is issued for "closed" postion.
-Min duty cycle ~5%is issued for "open" postion.
+Min duty cycle ~5% is issued for "open" postion.
 From the data sheet , we see these servos expects a frequency of 50 Hz on the control line and the position it moves to depends on the pulse width of the signal.
 50Hz gives a period of 20mS (Freq = 1/Period).